GENIVI/rvi_core/BUILD.md

 1. Have a basic understanding of Linux system operations.
 2. Install packages on the system.

-Please note that the configuraiton process, described in
+Please note that the configuration process described in
 ```CONFIGURE.md``` may have additional skill requirements.

 # PREREQUISITES #